isomerpages/moe-temaseksec/latest-announcements/announcements/_posts/2024-12-18-post-Appeal for transfers into Temasek Secondary School for Academic Year 2025.md

 <br>**`Instructions for Transfer Applicants`**<br>
  Students who wish to transfer to Temasek Secondary School are to use this form to submit their application of interest. <br>
-Please note that all transfers are subject to available vacancies and the school’s admission criteria. <br>\
+Please note that all transfers are subject to available vacancies and the school’s admission criteria. <br>
 <strong>Application Period</strong>
-<br>20 October 2025, 9:00 a.m. – 31 October 2025, 12:00 p.m.<br>
+<br>21 October 2025, 9:00 a.m. – 31 October 2025, 12:00 p.m.<br>

 <strong>Availability of Vacancies</strong>
 <br>Secondary 4 – No admission<br>